MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/cloud-update.md

 ### I noticed that no Component Object Model (COM) component for Cloud update has been registered on my devices.

 The predecessor of Cloud Update, Servicing Profiles, registered [COM objects](/windows/win32/com/component-object-model--com--portal) on a device to manage Microsoft 365 Apps updates.
-With Cloud Update, the COM object is no longer necessary, so no such control gets registered anymore and this is is expected.
+With Cloud Update, the COM object is no longer necessary, so no such control gets registered anymore and this is expected.

 ## Report a problem